Skip to content

 Before starting, make sure you have:

-• A valid digital certificate (FNMT, Cl@ve PIN, or electronic DNI) for the individual or entity acting as owner.
+• A valid FNMT digital certificate or electronic DNI belonging to the individual or entity acting as owner, or a Cl@ve account, which is a separate identification system and works just as well.

 • Tax identification details: NIF or CIF as applicable.